shepmaster/rspec-search-and-destroy/README.md

 contributing tests are narrowed down until a single test is found that causes the failure.

-# Destroy mode

-If you already know that you have a failing test, you can give the process a jump by providing that information to start with.

-# Multi-target destroy mode

-Sometimes multiple tests can contribute to a failure.
-If no single test can be found that causes the problem, then it may be worth trying multi-target destroy mode.
-This mode can be much slower than the regular mode, and may not produce the smallest set of tests that contribute.

 # Caveats

 RSpec SAD requires that your test suite not have any flaky tests.
-Any intermittently failing tests will
+Any intermittently failing tests will cause false positives or false negatives.
+In this case, the results will not provide any useful information.

 # How it works

-During the search phase, your test suite will be run with various orderings, as controlled by the RSpec `--seed` option.
-Once a test fails, the order of tests will be saved and passed off to the destroy phase.
+During the search phase, your test suite will be run once to get the set of tests that could contribute to the test failure.
+The order of tests will be saved and passed off to the destroy phase.

 During each step of the destroy phase, half of the remaining tests will be disabled.
 If the test continues to fail, these disabled tests can be ignored.
 If the test stops failing, then the currently enabled tests can be enabled.

-During the multi-target destroy phase, a random set of the preceding tests will be disabled.
-If the test continues to fail, the disabled tests can be ignored.
-Unfortunately, if the test stops failing, then nothing can be determined, and a different set of tests must be disabled.

 ## Implementation notes

-The driver program will be one process and start RSpec as a subprocess.
-It will control the random seed, and fail fast.
-The failed tests will be passed back to the driver program via a custom formatter.
+The driver process runs RSpec as a subprocess.
+The two processes communicate using environment variables and files.
+The driver program specifies a set of tests to run, and RSpec reports the results back to the driver.

-The set of tests to run will be passed via environment variables, and the ordering will be enforced using the `example_ordering_block` configuration option.
+The test ordering and filtering is done via a custom `config.order_examples` block, and the results are saved using a custom formatter.